 Do binary traders make money?

 You just have to look at the annual and monthly performance from hedge funds in Euro Hedge.
 The best and highest-paid managers in the world make about 15%, some even consistently lose money.
-So if customers can’t make money spread betting, and the best fund managers in the world can’t make 100% (like binary betting marketing suggests) what chance does a “Mr Smith” have betting bad odds on a short term market move?
-Of course they don’t make money.
+So if customers can’t make money spread betting, and the best fund managers in the world can’t make 100% (like binary betting marketing used to suggest) what chance does a “Mr Smith” have betting bad odds on a short-term market move?
+Of course, they don’t make money.

 Why do people binary bet?

-But binary betting is there for a reason.
-It fills the gap for punters that want a quick fix at beating the market.
-It’s exciting because the results ares quicker that spread betting on the FTSE and to a certain extent your loses are limited from the outset.
+But binary betting existed for a reason.
+It filled the gap for CFD traders that want a quick fix at beating the market.
+It’s exciting because the results are quicker than day trading on the FTSE and to a certain extent your loses are limited from the outset.

 So if you want to gamble and don’t want to risk unlimited losses and accept the slim chance of winning it may be for you (if you’re lucky enough not to get scammed by your broker).
 If you want to make money, stick to the fundamentals and invest for the long run in funds and undervalued companies.